top of page

 Student supplies: Coming Soon!

-Early Learning Playhouse K-2nd: In Early Learning Playhouse, students will learn through an environment of play and themed units (i.e. pumpkins in October, turkeys in November, snowflakes in December, etc.).
+WAITLIST: Early Learning Playhouse K-2nd: In Early Learning Playhouse, students will learn through an environment of play and themed units (i.e. pumpkins in October, turkeys in November, snowflakes in December, etc.).
 Each week we will engage in community activities such as calendar and circle time including songs, counting, phonics, and connecting with classmates.
 Students will participate in activities that include read-alouds and activities coinciding with age appropriate skills in math, reading/language, and social emotional learning, as well as fine motor and practical life with Montessori style learning integrated throughout.

 Teacher: Jennifer Squance